faustbrian/toggl/docs/scoped-features.md

----
-title: Scoped Features
-description: Activate features at organizational levels that automatically apply to all matching contexts without duplicating database records in Toggl.
----

 Activate features at organizational levels (company, division, org, team) that automatically apply to all matching contexts without duplicating database records.